Shaykh Ahmadullah: Career

 After completing his education, he joined Darur Rashad Mirpur Qaumi Madrasa as a teacher in 2003, while serving as Imam and Khatib at Baitul Falah Jame Masjid in nearby Mirpur.
 He left Dhaka in 2009 and traveled to Saudi Arabia and joined West Dammam Islami Dawah Centre under the Ministry of Religion as a translator and preacher.
 After working there for 10 years, he returned to Bangladesh on the advice of Khandaker Abdullah Jahangir.
 After coming to the country, he established a charitable organization called As-Sunnah Foundation.
 He is also serving as the chairman of As-Sunnah Foundation and also as Khatib of Bhumipalli Jame Masjid in Narayanganj.

+Controversy

+On 5 April 2026, the Australian Department of Home Affairs cancelled the visa of Ahmadullah, halting his national speaking tour, "A Legacy of Faith."
+The revocation took place following public backlash and reports in The Daily Telegraph highlighting past video lectures in which he made antisemitic remarks.